desingh9/PythonForBeginnersIntoCoding/Day6 Only questions/Questions.md

 5. Find the absolute value of a number entered through the keyboard without using any inbuilt function.

 6. Given the length and breadth of a rectangle, write a program to find whether the area of the rectangle is greater than its perimeter.
-     <br>For example, the area of the rectangle with length = 5 and breadth = 4 is greater than its perimeter.
+     <br>For example, the area of the rectangle with length = 5 and breadth = 4 is greater than its perimeter. *Hint*

 7. Given a point (x, y), write a program to find out if it lies on the x-axis, y-axis or at the origin, viz.
 (0, 0).

 8. Given the coordinates (x, y) of a center of a circle and it’s radius, write a program which will determine whether a point lies inside the circle, on the circle or outside the circle.<br>
 for ex. center of circle(3,3) and radius is 4,now user input 0,0 as x,y